Building the foundation for Kindergarten. A PreKindergarten year at Kensington School is a pivotal year of essential curriculum.

 Project Based Learning

-Collaborating with their teachers, the children determine a topic that is worthy of investigating.
-Through Circle Time conversations and literature, children exercise their individual creativity and bring their ideas to a classroom topic web.
+Collaborating with their teachers, the children determine a topic that is worthy of investigation.
+Through circle time conversations and literature, children exercise their individual creativity and give input to creating a classroom topic web.
 The study of everyday topics becomes relevant and interesting to each child as they take ownership of the investigation.

-Documentation and representations fill each child’s individually created PBL Documentation Box or Folder – a treasured keepsake of their unique learning experiences- for each completed PBL topic.
+Documentation and representations fill each child’s individually created PBL Documentation Scrapbook or Folder – a treasured record of their unique learning experiences- for each completed PBL topic.

 Kensington School’s Mindfulness Curriculum

 Step into the world of a child and you will find yourself very busy!
 There are friends to meet, toys to play with, new environments to explore, and information to process!
 Our mindfulness curriculum is carefully created to calm the mind and body of our children.
-Through teacher-led classroom activities, we count our “in and out breaths,” talk about how we feel, relax our bodies, focus on our senses and learn how to be present.
-These important life skills gain self-esteem, concentration and body awareness as our always working brain grows, manages our emotions and controls our behavior.
+Through teacher-led classroom activities, we count our “in and out breaths,” talk about how we feel, relax our bodies, focus on our senses, and learn how to be present.
+These important life skills increases self-esteem, concentration, and awareness as our always working brain grows, managing our emotions and controlling our behavior.

 Observation is a fundamental skill for scientific inquiry.
-Just as scientists use not only words, but also rely on drawings, photographs and diagrams; we too incorporate these valuable science tools that foster scientific thinking.
-Observational drawing encourages the children to tell a story as they “take their lines for a walk.”
-Children will study monthly themes that will have them looking more closely and ask more questions as they take their time, study their subject, and wonder as 3D objects become 2D drawings on paper.
+Just as scientists not only use words, but also drawings, photographs and diagrams; we too incorporate these valuable tools that foster scientific thinking.
+Children will study monthly themes that will allow them to look and ask questions as they take their time, study their subject, and wonder as 3D objects become their 2D drawings on paper.

 Music Classes and a Musical Program

-Children gather around the piano to share songs, fingerplays, and rhythmic activities.
-Our music teachers introduce a variety of instruments and movement games to enhance listening skills.
-The children joyfully share their musical fun and skills in two musical performances for parents.
+Children gather around the piano with their music teacher to share songs and rhythmic activities, introducing them to a variety of instruments and movement games that enhance listening skills.
+The children take a big step as they joyfully share their musical fun and skills in two musical performances for parents.

 Circle time with Senora keeps linguistic agility alive and well!
 Young learners absorb sounds and intonation patterns naturally.
 Introduced to Spanish through songs, games, and stories, children enhance memory, creativity, and problem-solving skills.